Get started

 Check the font and images work (optional)

-If you're using the GDS Transport font, check it's working by including a GvHeader and checking the shape of the 'G' in 'GOV.UK':
+If you're using the GDS Transport font, check it's working by including the following and checking the shape of the 'G' in 'GDS':

 If the G has a spur, GDS Transport is working.
 If there's no spur, it's falling back to Arial.